Dr Stefan Kolimechkov

 Occupation: Personal Trainer / Gymnastics Coach

-MISSION STATEMENT: To help people recognise and experience the joy of doing gymnastics and/or yoga in order to sustain a healthier and more fulfilling lifestyle.
+MISSION STATEMENT: To help people recognise and experience the joy of doing gymnastics in order to sustain a healthier and more fulfilling lifestyle.

-LONG-TERM GOAL: To make STK SPORT a recognisable symbol of excellence within the health and fitness industry, based on positive individualised practical experience for every client, backed up by solid scientific knowledge, which is constantly acquired by continuing professional development.
+LONG-TERM GOAL: To make CHELSEA GYMNASTICS ACADEMY and my personal brand STK SPORT recognisable symbols of excellence within the health and fitness industry, based on positive individualised practical experience for every client, backed up by solid scientific knowledge, which is constantly acquired by continuing professional development.

-I am a qualified gymnastics coach and I have been teaching gymnastics here in London since 2013.
+I am a qualified gymnastics coach with more than 20 years of experience in practising gymnastics, and 15 years of coaching gymnastics.
+I have been teaching gymnastics here in London since 2013 when I moved to the UK.
 My real passions in life are gymnastics, scientific research, and my genuine curiosity towards slowing the agеing process.
 I obtained my PhD degree in Pedagogy of Physical Education from the Department of Physiology and Biochemistry at the National Sports Academy, Bulgaria in 2018.
-Overall, my research focuses on assessing health-related physical fitness, as well as areas within the field of sport and exercise sciences.
+My Doctoral thesis was on the benefits of doing gymnastics in primary school age.
+Overall, my research focuses on assessing health-related physical fitness, as well as areas within the field of sports medicine and exercise sciences.
+I have spoken at many international academic conferences in sports medicine and exercise science around the world, including the United Kingdom, France, Luxembourg, Spain, Czech Republic, Finland, Bulgaria, Romania, and Turkey.
 I have been the Vice President of FIEPS Europe (International Federation of Physical Education and Sport) for Western Europe since 2021.